Course Coordinator (Storrs): Katie Hall

 There will be a final exam during the final exam week consisting of both multiple choice and free response questions.
 Students who score higher on the final than their lowest midterm will automatically have their final exam grade replace their lowest midterm grade.

-There will be 5% extra credit available on each exam, which will include the requirement that work submitted is very clear and easy to read.
+There will be 5% extra credit available on each exam,.
 There are also 5% extra credit opportunities in each category above.
 These are the only extra credit options available throughout the course.

 |Category||Where||Description||Percentage Toward Grade|